 1 Museum Road, New Windsor, NY 12553

 There is a ramp to the single door, visitor center entrance.
-This two story building has some artwork in it.
 The second floor is accessible only by stairs.

-Wheelchair accessible trams provide 45 minute narrated tours of the venue.
+Wheelchair accessible trams provide travel around the venue.
 One can get off at any of the stops, look around, and get back on the next tram.
 One can remain in a wheelchair, which gets locked in place on the tram.
-Benches are strategically placed around the venue.
+Benches are located at each tram stop and strategically placed around the venue.

 This venue is very hilly.
 Many paths are paved, some are gravel.
 Bicycles can be rented here.